Manhunt underway for Tennessee man suspected of fatally shooting sheriff’s deputy and injuring another, officials say | KRDO

 On Friday, the suspect’s brother was arrested and charged with accessory after the fact, Blount County District Attorney Ryan Desmond said at a news conference.
 He is being held on a $1 million bond and is accused of aiding the suspect after the commission of a homicide.
 The brother is due in court on Monday, Desmond added.

 “We are committed to track him down.
-It might be today or tomorrow, but we are going to get him and he’s going to be brought to justice in Blount County,” he said, adding that the reward is up to $80,000 due to donations from local businesses throughout the county.
+It might be today or tomorrow, but we are going to get him and he’s going to be brought to justice in Blount County,” he said.

 Blount County, home to the city of Maryville, is about 30 miles west of Gatlinburg.